alextanhongpin/react-patterns/README.md

 - throttling events (useful for preventing multiple requests being submitted)
 - refresh service mechanism (?).
 If a service call fail, render a view to refresh the particular component.

-### Design patterns in component
-- state machine (handling conditionals by using factory design pattern)

 ### Handling conditionals